jnrivers07/tester-repo/README.md

 # Tester
-This is a tester for Git/Github and VS
+This is a tester for Git/Github and VS editor